Paying taxes sucks!

 Look, I am in no way perfect at anything, no professional is.

-The point is that an experienced human tax preparer with ethics would not use those items in the preparation of a tax return, where someone doing their own has no clue and the apps have no way to prevent these mistakes.
+The point is that an experienced human tax preparer with ethics would not use those items in the preparation of a tax return, whereas someone doing their own has no clue and the apps have no way to prevent these mistakes.

 All Tax Experts Aren’t Created Equal